 What the doctor does:

 Doctors first ask questions about the snoring and other symptoms and then about the person's other medical history.
 Because several important findings are noticed mainly by others, doctors try to interview the bed partner or roommates when possible.
 Doctors then do a physical examination.
-What they find during the history and physical examination helps decide whether tests for OSA need to be done.
+What they find during the history and physical examination helps them decide whether tests for OSA need to be done.

 Doctors ask how severe the snoring is.
 For example, they may ask the bed partner